 In addition to organic business development, the Group has been promoting new business development through M&A and business alliances with other companies.
 Target companies are selected giving consideration to consistency with the Group’s strategy and synergies and after performing due diligence on the financial position of the concerned company, contractual matters, business conditions, and other matters.
 The decision on whether to move forward with an M&A or business alliance is made with the utmost care at the Executive Committee and the Board of Directors.
 However, in the event that the anticipated effects from M&A and alliances are not realized and strategic objectives are not achieved, or in the event unrecognized debt is discovered after the investment, it can potentially affect financial results of the Group and its financial position.

-The Group uses Internet telecommunications networks and websites as the main vehicles for providing services in operations systems, including a management support service for nursing care operators, a recruiting advertisement website, and an online community website for nurses.
+The Group uses Internet telecommunications networks and websites as the main vehicles for providing services in operations systems, including a management support service for elderly care operators, a recruiting advertisement website, and an online community website for nurses.
 From the perspective of service reliability and transaction security, the Group’s business-use IT infrastructure is designed with high availability and high stability against failure.
 Also, in order to strengthen infrastructure management, the Group proactively recruits personnel with a wealth of experience in information systems development and operation.
-In addition, regarding the long-term care insurance claims system on the management support service for nursing care operators, over 10,000 nursing care facilities are registered users.
+In addition, regarding the long-term care insurance claims system on the management support service for elderly care operators, over 10,000 elderly care facilities are registered users.
 Due to the fact that the system handles critical data related to monthly insurance claims, data centers were established in two locations that are capable of addressing immediate switchover in case of emergency.
 However, despite management under this type of rigorous system, in the event natural disasters or accidents occur, the event of human error on the part of Group officers and employees, or the event an act of data destruction or falsification through unauthorized access occurs, it could lead to the diminished functionality of the Group’s computer systems and potentially invite a serious situation such as malfunction or failure.
-If this type of situation arises, Group service provision and business transactions would be seriously impacted, and the Group may be required to provide compensation for nursing care insurance claims deficiencies, thereby affecting the business activities of the Group and its financial results.
+If this type of situation arises, Group service provision and business transactions would be seriously impacted, and the Group may be required to provide compensation for elderly care insurance claims deficiencies, thereby affecting the business activities of the Group and its financial results.